 Recently, I visited a nature-inspired project under construction.
 A student’s father (she is taking my class to help him) is building a series of structures between the existing trees in his garden.

-Most of his building materials are reclaimed from other building projects.
-The boulders are indigenous, all dug up from the earth on the property.
-He is designing it as he goes (perhaps just following nature’s lead called instinct) using recycled/salvaged lumber and stainless steel.
+The majority of his building materials are scraps from other building projects.
+The boulders are indigenous.
+Moreover, he is designing it as he goes… Perhaps just following nature’s lead called instinct, he is using recycled/salvaged lumber and stainless steel.

 Looking at the fruits of his labor, I marvel.
 It is just magical.